 Neptune Memorial Reef confirmed to BOOM that this photo is from the memorial reef.

 We performed a reverse image search using TinEye, a search engine and found that the image could be traced on the internet dating back to October 02, 2013.

-The image has been viral on blogs with several unsubstantiated claims like it is underwater temple from lake titicaca in Peru, South America and from the mythical city of Atlantis.
+The image has been viral on blogs with several unsubstantiated claims like it is an underwater temple from lake Titicaca in Peru, South America and from the mythical city of Atlantis.
 However, BOOM could not ascertain where the image is originally from.